fboucquez/symbol-bootstrap/docs/presetGuides.md

 ### Use main account as the harvester account.

 For security reasons, Bootstrap doesn't use the main account as the harvester account by default.
 Instead, Bootstrap generates a remote account that would need to be linked to the main account.
-Like with VRF and Voting keys, the linking (`AccountKeyLinkTransaction`) process is included in the nemesis block for new networks or in via `link` command for nodes connected to existing networks.
+Like with VRF and Voting keys, the linking (`AccountKeyLinkTransaction`) process is included in the nemesis block for new networks or can be issued via the `link` command for nodes connected to existing networks.

 Both main and remote accounts will be reported in the `addresses.yml` file